 Torc Waterfall Walk

-As mentioned above, the Torc Waterfall is one of the most popular hikes in Killarney National Park.
-We chose to hike to Torc Waterfall on a rainy day as we heard it is especially impressive after a heavy rain.
+Torc Waterfall is one of the most popular kid-friendly walks in Killarney National Park.
+We chose to visit on a rainy day because we’d heard it is especially impressive after heavy rain.

 We began our walk to Torc Falls from the Muckross House parking lot.
-We walked along the north side of the very impressive and stately Muckross House and then after cutting through the jaunting horse corral, we turned south and followed the signs to the Torc Waterfall.
+After passing the north side of Muckross House and cutting through the jaunting car area, we turned south and followed the signs to Torc Waterfall.

 The rain had stopped by this point and we were lucky enough to see two separate rainbows back-to-back.
 Being in Ireland, the land of the leprechauns, we thought that we’d find a pot of gold for sure, but no such luck…

-The walking path to the Torc Waterfall trailhead is flat and easy and is either on a paved or crushed gravel trail.
+The walk to the Torc Waterfall trailhead is flat and easy, following either paved or crushed gravel paths.
 Most of this part of the trail is through a beautiful forest with views of Muckross Lake through the trees.

 The last leg of this section is through a large open meadow with excellent views of the majestic Torc Mountain straight ahead.
 We were lucky enough to see seven deer in the meadow as we walked past.

-After walking 1.7 miles / 2.8km you’ll cross the highway through a fun little pedestrian tunnel to enter the Torc Falls parking lot, where you will also find a toilet for the kids.
+After walking 2.8 km (1.7 miles) you’ll cross the highway through a fun little pedestrian tunnel to enter the Torc Falls parking lot, where you will also find a toilet for the kids.
 From this point the walk to the waterfall is quite crowded, but for good reason, it’s a really beautiful little walk.

 The little trail runs through the forest alongside the powerful rapids of the Owengarriff River (there are safety rails the whole way).
 The Torc Waterfall is a beautiful, long cascading waterfall about 65 feet high and 360 feet long.
-After the recent heavy rain, the waterfall was very powerful as promised – a tremendous sight.
+After the recent heavy rain, the waterfall was very powerful as promised.

-If you just walk from the parking lot to the falls, the walk is approximately 0.3 miles / 0.5km with 100 feet / 30m elevation gain.
+If you just walk from the parking lot to the falls, the walk is approximately 0.5 km (0.3 miles) with 30 m (100 feet) elevation gain.

-If you’re interested in extending your walk, the hiking path continues upwards past the Torc Falls to another spot higher up along the Owengariff River.
+If you want to extend the walk, the trail continues uphill past Torc Falls to another viewpoint higher up along the river.
 Rock stairs and a steep gravel trail lead you through lush forest to a viewing platform above the river.

 By the time we got back to Muckross House, the sun was shining and we were still in the mood to do some more hiking, so we turned west and followed the trail along the shores of Muckross Lake.
 The forest here has a lot of old oak trees, holly shrubs and wild blackberry bushes (we were just a little too early for the blackberries).

 The further in we got, the more rugged the hiking trail became, with many slippery tree roots and rocks.
 We all had proper hiking shoes on, so we were ok.
 This was a nice way to find a little solitude in a very busy part of the park.
-We added an additional 1.2 miles / 2km of walking before we got back to our car.
+We added an additional 2 km (1.2 miles) of walking before we got back to our car.

-All told, we hiked 6.5 miles / 10.4km with 880 feet / 269m of elevation gain.
-The walk took us about 4.5 hours to complete, which is a little faster than their usual pace of 5 hours for a hike this long.
+All told, between Muckross House, the Torc Waterfall and Muckross Lake, we hiked 10.4 km (6.5 miles) with 269 m (880 feet) of elevation gain.
+The walk took us about 4.5 hours to complete, which is a little faster than our usual pace for a hike this long.

 Tip: Be sure to bring some midge spray as we got bit by the little buggers a few times on this hike.